George Benedict Zabelka

-His life and transformation were the subject of the documentary The Reluctant Prophet.

 Early life

-George Zabelka, the Catholic chaplain for the 509th Composite Group, the Atomic Bomb crews on Tinian Island in 1945, was born in St. John’s, Michigan on May 8, 1915.
-His parents, John J. (1883-1957) and Katarina (Zolek, 1874-1940) Zabelka, were Moravian Catholics who immigrated to the United States before the First World War, from Austria-Hungary where his father served in the army.
-George Zabelka was raised on a sixty-acre farm and attended elementary school in a one-room schoolhouse in St. John’s, Michigan.
+George Zabelka was born in St. John's, Michigan on May 8, 1915.
+His parents, John J. (1883–1957) and Katarina (Zolek, 1874–1940) Zabelka, were Moravian Catholics who immigrated to the United States before the First World War, from Austria-Hungary where his father had served in the army.

+Zabelka was raised on a sixty-acre farm and attended elementary school in a one-room schoolhouse in St. John's, Michigan.
 Upon graduation from grammar school, he entered the Sacred Heart Minor Seminary of the Catholic Archdiocese of Detroit.
-He completed his high school education there, and matriculated to Mount St. Mary’s Catholic Seminary in Cincinnati, Ohio, where he completed his college degree and theological education.
+He completed his high school education there, and matriculated to Mount St. Mary's Seminary of the West in Cincinnati, Ohio, where he completed his college degree and theological education.

 He was ordained a Roman Catholic priest on June 7, 1941, by the Catholic Bishop of the Diocese of Lansing, Michigan, Joseph H. Albers.
-He celebrated his first Mass at St. Joseph’s Church in St. John’s Michigan.
-His first pastoral assignment was as assistant pastor to Rev. John Blasko at Sacred Heart Parish in Flint, Michigan.
-He remained in that position until December 1943.
+He celebrated his first Mass at St. Joseph's Church in St. John's Michigan.
+His first pastoral assignment was as assistant pastor to Fr.
+John Blasko at Sacred Heart Parish in Flint, Michigan.
+He remained there until December 1943.